Items of interest to New England orienteers

 New England Orienteering Club

 This NEOC Special Meeting will be held via videoconference, with limited "real world" seating in Woburn, MA.
 The main business is the election for four seats on the Board of Directors.
 NEOC members, age 18 and over, may vote; Family memberships are limited to two votes.
-An online proxy form will be available for members to vote remotely.
 (Check that your membership is current with this form.)

 In light of the current public health crisis surrounding COVID-19, the New England Orienteering Club is canceling its planned public events, as we've known them, for the immediate future.
 This is to comply with federal, state, and local authorities' public health directives, and to protect both our participants and our volunteers.